knoel99/ParsingTutorial/README.md

  This tutorial will not show you how to write every single line of the project but rather lead you to write your own version of the project throughout a structured list of instructions/questions.
 The best way to learn is by doing :)

- If you find any error, or have any suggestion or piece of advice, don't hesitate to drop me a message or a pull request :)
+ If you find any error, or have any suggestion, don't hesitate to drop me a message or a pull request :)

 ## What you will learn